-John W. Pope Executive-in-Residence Shares Experience with Next Generation of Textile Professionals
+John W. Pope Industrialist-in-Residence Shares Experience with Next Generation of Textile Professionals

 By Sarah Stone

-Undergraduate and graduate students at the Wilson College of Textiles gained industry insight from this year’s John W. Pope Executive-in-Residence (EIR), Auggie Tantillo.
+Undergraduate and graduate students at the Wilson College of Textiles gained industry insight from this year’s John W. Pope Industrialist-in-Residence (IIR), Auggie Tantillo.

-This year’s EIR, Auggie Tantillo, focused on the impact of globalization and economic policy on the textile industry in the United States.
+This year’s IIR, Auggie Tantillo, focused on the impact of globalization and economic policy on the textile industry in the United States.

 Highlights of Tantillo’s career in federal policy matters include serving as president of the National Council of Textile Organizations and executive director of the American Manufacturing Trade Action Coalition.
 He also worked for President George H.W.
 Bush as Deputy Assistant Secretary of Commerce for Textiles, Apparel and Consumer Goods.
 Most recently, he founded SRG & Associates, a federal government consulting firm.